 Diabetes affects the body's ability to make or properly use insulin, which leads to high blood glucose — or sugar — in the blood.
 Maintaining a healthy blood sugar level is essential to managing diabetes.
 Choosing nutritious foods and monitoring portion sizes help keep blood sugar levels as stable as possible.
-If you have diabetes, a registered dietitian (RD) or registered dietitian nutritionist (RDN) can provide medical nutrition therapy to help manage the disease while ensuring you get necessary nutrients.
+If you have diabetes, a registered dietitian nutritionist (RDN) can provide medical nutrition therapy to help manage the disease while ensuring you get necessary nutrients.

 What Is Medical Nutrition Therapy?

 Medical nutrition therapy includes a lifestyle examination, a thorough review of current diet and eating habits and development of a personalized healthful eating plan.
 These services are covered by a variety of insurance plans.
 Medicare Part B covers medical nutrition therapy for diabetes and kidney disease; patients with diabetes who have private insurance should check their individual plan for specific coverage details.
 An RDN who meets certain requirements can provide these services, including a nutritional assessment, education and individual counseling to address specific dietary needs and preferences.

 Why a Dietitian?

 RDNs are food and nutrition experts who have completed multiple levels of training established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 While many RDNs are generalists with knowledge about a variety of nutrition subjects, some might have a specialty interest or an advanced credential such as a Certified Diabetes Educator (CDE).
 An RDN who is a CDE will have a unique and specialized skill set to help educate people with diabetes on how to manage their condition and improve their outcomes.